Thomas Anthony Flanigan

 Before the 1952 season, Tom Flanigan was signed as an amateur free agent by the Chicago White Sox.
-The Sox assigned him to the Madisonville Miners of the class D Kitty League and the 17-year-old left-hander went 9-5 with a 2.48 ERA.
-He would be with the class B Waterloo White Hawks in 1953, winning 7 and losing 4 with a 4.06 ERA.
+The Sox assigned him to the Madisonville Miners of the class D Kitty League and the 17-year-old lefthander went 9-5 with a 2.48 ERA.
+He was with the class B Waterloo White Hawks in 1953, winning 7 and losing 4 with a 4.06 ERA.

-Flanigan made his major league debut with the 1954 White Sox, with two scoreless innings of relief work in a couple games.
+Flanigan made his major league debut with the White Sox in 1954, with two scoreless innings of relief work in a couple of games.
 He spent the remainder of the year with the AA Memphis Chickasaws where he went 4-5 with a 3.62 ERA.

-Tom would be sent back to the minors and would spend the next two seasons (1955-56) back with the Memphis Chickasaws, going 12-8 in 1955 and 9-5 in '56.
-1957 would find him with the AAA Indianapolis Indians where he appeared in 50 outings and came up with 9 wins and 7 losses with a 4.25 ERA.
-On December 2, 1957 Flanigan was taken by the St. Louis Cardinals from the Chicago White Sox in the 1957 Rule V draft.
+Tom was sent back to the minors and would spent the next two seasons (1955-1956) back with the Memphis Chickasaws, going 12-8 in 1955 and 9-5 in 1956.
+1957 found him with the AAA Indianapolis Indians where he appeared in 50 outings and came up with 9 wins and 7 losses with a 4.25 ERA.
+On December 2, 1957 Flanigan was taken by the St. Louis Cardinals from the White Sox in the 1957 Rule V draft.

-Tom would make one brief appearance out of the 1958 Cardinals bullpen with no decisions and end his major league career with no decisions and a 3.88 ERA.
+Tom made one brief appearance out of the Cardinals' bullpen in 1958 with no decisions and ended his major league career with no decisions and a 3.38 ERA.
 He was sent back to Indianapolis where he went 5-11 when an injury to his pitching arm ended his career.
 Tom was just 23 years old.